Tivix/django-cron/docs/configuration.rst

 **DJANGO_CRON_DELETE_LOGS_OLDER_THAN** - integer, number of days after which log entries will be clear (optional - if not set no entries will be deleted)

+**DJANGO_CRON_LOG_EMPTY_MESSAGE_JOBS** - boolean, by default, django-cron logs all job results, even if the job succeeded with an empty message.
+Set this to False to skip logging if the job succeeded with no message.
+Default: ``True``

 For more details, see :doc:`Sample Cron Configurations <sample_cron_configurations>` and :doc:`Locking backend <locking_backend>`